 Arriving in Australia

 Australian customs and border protection are very strict in regards to what you can bring and what you can’t bring.
 So make sure not to bring any item that is not allowed in Australia to avoid penalties.
-Most of daily needs products are easily available in Australia, so don’t push yourself to bring everything.
+Most of the daily needs products are easily available in Australia, so don’t push yourself to bring everything.

-Before your flight lands in Australia, you will need to complete an incoming passengers card which will require you to declare the items you are bringing in your baggage.
+Before your flight lands in Australia, you will need to complete an incoming passenger card which will require you to declare the items you are bringing in your baggage.
 If you are unsure about certain items, it is a good idea to declare them.

 After landing and reaching your new home, your first few days in Australia will be interesting and sometimes overwhelming as you learn and adapt to the Australian norms and culture.
 So, don’t try to put much pressure on yourself, relax and enjoy your time.